wftutorials/aspnetmvctutorial/README.md

 [long_list_users.png]

-Our sample `Users` model can be seen here. (comment)
+Our sample `Users` model can be seen [here](https://github.com/wftutorials/aspnetmvctutorial/blob/master/Musers.cs).

-## Getting data using WHERE
+## Getting data using WHERE command

-We can get data conditional.
+We can get data conditionally.
 Lets try using a `WHERE` query.
 Check out our route below.

 ```c#